 No one paid me to do participate or take leadership roles.
 I just wanted to do something to make my community a better place.

 That takes me to today-

 Hosting and marketing community events taught (and continues to teach) me a lot.

 I needed to learn and be good at cost-effective marketing.
 Each event was paid for out of pocket- stretching a dollar and maximize resources was essential.
-Heck, at that time, I was making minimum wage.
+Heck, in the early years, I was working a part-time job, making minimum wage.

 I learned how to design posters, create websites, utilize social media, and network with like-minded groups.

 I started to offer these skills professionally as the Program Coordinator for Reality Check, then as the Marketing Director at Schneider & Palcsik.
 I now offer these skills to small businesses to give them access to help, without the hefty price tag.

 Every day, I wake up, brew a coffee, and read articles about business, user experience design, search and social media algorithm updates, and marketing trends.
 I love the ever-changing landscape of website design, SEO, and social media marketing.
 Each skill builds upon another, and it’s exciting to see how my work has grown from ten years ago.